-If you have a natural talent of negotiating then you may even manage to talk yourself in getting a low cost deal on accommodation.
-Since there are not many tourists or guests around, some hotel or guest houses may allow you to stay at a lesser price before the finally close for the season.
+If you have a natural talent for negotiating then you may even manage to talk yourself into getting a low-cost deal on accommodation.
+Since there are not many tourists or guests around, some hotels or guesthouses may allow you to stay at a lesser price before the final close for the season.

-In the months of summer, when snow starts to melt, it creates a lot of water streams on the road which further results in slush as well.
-While traveling in November, snow will be more freezing than melting and hence, hardly any water streams on the way.
+This actually applies if you were traveling by road from Srinagar.
+In the months of summer, when the snow starts to melt, it creates a lot of water streams on the road.
+While traveling in November, snow will be more freezing than melting.
+Hence, there will hardly be any water streams on the way.

 Also read: 10 reasons why you should NEVER visit Ladakh

 Last Window to Make it a Road Trip

 If you must travel to Ladakh by road, couldn’t do it in the year so far, and cannot wait until the next year, then the month of November is probably your last window to reach Ladakh by road.
 You will go via Srinagar and return the same way though.

 Why you Should Not Travel to Ladakh in November